swiss-territorial-data-lab/proj-dolines/README.md

 ## IGN

-This method was used by the IGN to generalize the contour lines generation in karstic plateaus for toporgraphic maps.
-It is described in [Touya et al. (2019)](https://ica-proc.copernicus.org/articles/2/133/2019/ica-proc-2-133-2019.pdf).
+This method was used by the IGN to generalize the contour lines generation in karstic plateaus for topographic maps.
+It is described in Touya et al. (2019).
 Here we perform step 2 of the procedure, which consists of delimiting the plateau zones and detecting the dolines within them.

 <!-- Ajouter la description des scripts -->